 What Is the Procedure?

 Spay and neuter procedures are a specific type of surgery designed to prevent pet pregnancy.
 For females, spay surgery involves removing the uterus and ovaries, and for males neuter surgery involves removing the testicles.
 Having this surgery performed means your pet will no longer be able to birth offspring.

 What Are the Benefits of Spay & Neuter?

 There are health and behavioral benefits associated with spaying and neutering your pets.
 For females, spaying reduces the risk of certain diseases like uterine infections.
 Further, mammary tumors, which can be cancerous, are greatly reduced or eliminated in spayed females.
 For males, prostate and testicle cancer is eliminated with neutering.
 In male dogs, neuter surgery can prevent many unwanted behaviors such as roaming.
 Male pets who have been neutered are less aggressive and will be less likely to mark.
 In male cats, neutering can help prevent spraying.
 Most importantly though, spay and neuter surgery can help keep the pet population under control.
 Every year millions of unplanned puppies and kittens end up in shelters and are often euthanized due to overcrowding.

 When You Should Get Your Pet Spayed or Neutered

 Typically, puppies are spayed or neutered between six and nine months of age.
-Kittens are usually spayed or neutered at an earlier age, beginning at eight weeks.
+Kittens should be spayed or neutered at 5 to 6 months of age.
 Many shelters will spay or neuter an animal as soon as he or she is admitted to the shelter and make spay and neuter surgery mandatory for any new adoptions.
 While it is typical to have your pet spayed or neutered at a young age, there really is no age limit to the surgery.
 As the pet ages though, complications may increase with the surgery.
 If your pet is in good health, this is a safe, simple, and incredibly effective surgery.